lbwsqure/ZhiyangProfile/FinalPart2.md

 4. **Suggestions for improvement:**
    - "Consider adding interactivity, like filtering the map by season or bait type.
 A tooltip with more details on fish behavior, such as their preferred water depth or feeding times, would also enhance the user experience."

+#### Participant 3:
+1. **Knowledge about fish distribution:**
+"I know a little about common fish like bass and catfish, but I wasn’t aware that fish species vary so much by region or season.
+This information is really new to me."
+2. **Understanding bait effectiveness:**
+"I usually use worms or basic lures because they’re easy to find, but I’d like to know what baits work best for specific fish.
+That would save me a lot of trial and error."
+3. **Walleye distribution clarity:**
+"The map is helpful, but I’d like to see more details about where and when walleye are most active.
+Maybe something about how the weather or time of year influences their behavior."
+4. **Suggestions for improvement:**
+"I want to know temperature information, also, some in-depth knowledge about "when" to fish.

 ---

 ### Insights from Interviews

 The interviews highlight a few key areas to improve:
 1. **Beginner accessibility:** Visual aids like pictures of fish and simplified bait recommendations are needed for clarity.
-2. **Technical depth:** Advanced users would appreciate more granular data, such as fish depth preferences and seasonal patterns.
+2. **Technical depth:** Advanced users would appreciate more granular data, such as seasonal patterns.
-3. **Interactivity:** Adding filter options for bait, time of year, and fish behavior would engage both novice and experienced users.
-4. **Some advice are useful, some are not** As the content creator myself, I have to filter useful feedback, after all, this presention is not tailored for only one person, I need to make my story more "generic", also some advice have really good insight but technically it is not achieveable.
+3. **Some advice are useful, some are not** As the content creator myself, I have to filter useful feedback, after all, this presention is not tailored for only one person, I need to make my story more "generic", also some advice have really good insight but technically it is not achieveable.

+### Summary
+So what I did is adding more visualizations, for example, top bait recommandation, bite time analysis and what's the relation between bitetime and water temperature.
+Adding some history information which hopefully can attract my audiences attention.
+Also when doing presentation like this, I think it is important to link data to actionable insights, such as pairing specific bait with weather conditions and providing detailed fishing strategies based on geographic and seasonal trends.